arthurrump/arthurrump.com/source/_drafts/my-favorite-podcasts.md

 The Dutch podcast scene isn't that big, but I've found some very good ones.

 ### De Rudi & Freddie Show
 Rutger Bregman and Jesse Frederik of the Dutch journalism platform De Correspondent discuss politics, economics, and the workings of the world, in a new episode roughly every other week.
 They provide genuine insights and suggest improvements that should be made to make the world work better.
-They can explain the most ridicilous things so everyone understands and sketch a world that you don't see in the news.
+They can explain the most ridiculous things so everyone understands and sketch a world that you don't see in the news.
 This is a podcast everyone should listen to, no matter what your interests are.
 (As long as you understand Dutch.)

 Listen to De Rudi & Freddie Show: [website](https://decorrespondent.nl/podcasts), [SoundCloud](https://soundcloud.com/rudifreddieshow), [feed](http://feeds.soundcloud.com/users/soundcloud:users:264167152/sounds.rss)